choojun/choojun.github.io/wsl_hadoop.md

 > 1. Throughout our practical, we will assume that the Hadoop user name is **hduser**.
 > 2. The first time that you launch your WSL Linux distro, you will be prompted to create a default user account.
 You may choose to either
->    * name the default user account as hduser, or
+>    * name the default user account as tarumt, and
 >    * create a separate user account named hduser.

 ### E1.
 Setup User Environment